Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Classical perturbation theory

-The matter content of the classical theory consists of four reference scalar fields $\rf^\mu$ as well as one additional free minimally coupled real scalar field $\mf$, defined by the continuum action\footnote{The action in this form poses a well-defined variational principle, yielding the Klein-Gordon equations for appropriate boundary conditions.
+{In this form, the action poses a well-defined variational principle, yielding the Klein-Gordon equations for appropriate boundary conditions.
 One of such admissible conditions are von Neumann boundary conditions which assume vanishing variation of the gradients at the boundary.
-For reference fields in harmonic coordinates, $\rf^\mu = \kappa^\mu x^\mu$, this clearly applies since $\partial_\mu\rf^\nu = \delta_\mu^\nu\kappa^\nu$ is constant and thus has vanishing variation.}
+For reference fields in harmonic coordinates, as used in the remainder of this subsection, $\rf^\mu = \kappa^\mu x^\mu$, this clearly applies since $\partial_\mu\rf^\nu = \delta_\mu^\nu\kappa^\nu$ is constant and thus has vanishing variation.}

 The energy momentum tensor in arbitrary coordinates is given by